Request Info

 Although MBA accounting emphasis students may have many unique backgrounds, students who select a master's degree in accounting tend to have strong background knowledge in accounting, finance, economics and statistics.
 CCU's program equips future business and nonprofit leaders and managers with a Christian worldview, along with a broad business administration background and technology base.

-Students who participate in this program will be prepared to take the CPA exam, and will also have a biblical background that highlights both the benefits of serving with excellence and making ethical decisions to further the Kingdom of God.
+Students who participate in this program will have a biblical background that highlights both the benefits of serving with excellence and making ethical decisions to further the Kingdom of God.
 Graduates from this program will have a unique understanding of how accounting can also be ministry, whether through living above reproach, or knowing how to take their faith into the workplace, as well as the scriptural basis for making good stewardship decisions.

 If you're interested in career development for accounting professionals, fill out the form on the page today!
 Our enrollment counselors can answer your questions about CCU's Accounting graduate degrees.